BastienFaivre/katacoda-scenarios/scenario/intro.md

 ## Table of Contents

 - Getting started
-- Improvement #1: The choice of Runner
+- Initial Version
-- Improvement #2:
+- Improvement #1: The Choice of Runner